 Here is a list of which bridges are open and which are closed to motorized traffic during the event.

 Next summer all registrants will receive an email given the details about when and where they can pick up their ride materials.
+That information will also be posted on this website and will include the Providence Bridge Pedal Health and Wellness Expo and near the start line for each event.

 Yes, as long as you have their registration receipts.